E. O. Wilson: God and religion

 On the question of God, Wilson described his position as "provisional deism" and explicitly denied the label of "atheist", preferring "agnostic".
 He explained his faith as a trajectory away from traditional beliefs: "I drifted away from the church, not definitively agnostic or atheistic, just Baptist & Christian no more."
 Wilson argued that belief in God and the rituals of religion are products of evolution.
 He argued that they should not be rejected or dismissed, but further investigated by science to better understand their significance to human nature.
 In his book The Creation, Wilson wrote that scientists ought to "offer the hand of friendship" to religious leaders and build an alliance with them, stating that "Science and religion are two of the most potent forces on Earth and they should come together to save the creation."

 Wilson made an appeal to the religious community on the lecture circuit at Midland College, Texas, for example, and that "the appeal received a 'massive reply'", that a covenant had been written and that a "partnership will work to a substantial degree as time goes on".

-In a New Scientist interview published on January 21, 2015, however, Wilson said that "Religion 'is dragging us down' and must be eliminated 'for the sake of human progress, and "So I would say that for the sake of human progress, the best thing we could possibly do would be to diminish, to the point of eliminating, religious faiths."
+In a New Scientist interview published on January 21, 2015, however, Wilson said that religious faith is "dragging us down", and: